sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

    population being referred to in this case?
 Is it the set of students actually taking Dr Harpo’s class (all 33 of them)?
 The set of people who might take the class (an unknown number of them)?
 Or something else?
 Does it matter which of these we pick?
-It’s traditional in an introductory behavioural stats class to mumble a lot at this point, but since I get asked this question every year by my students, I’ll give a brief answer.
+It is traditional in an introductory behavioural stats class to mumble a lot at this point, but since I get asked this question every year by my students, I will give a brief answer.
    Technically yes, it does matter.
 If you change your definition of what the “real world” population actually is, then the sampling distribution of your observed mean *X̄* changes too.
-The *t*-test relies on an assumption that the observations are sampled at random from an infinitely large population and, to the extent that real life isn’t like that, then the *t*-test can be wrong.
-In practice, however, this isn’t usually a big deal.
-Even though the assumption is almost always wrong, it doesn’t lead to a lot of pathological behaviour from the test, so we tend to just ignore it.
+The *t*-test relies on an assumption that the observations are sampled at random from an infinitely large population and, to the extent that real life is not like that, then the *t*-test can be wrong.
+In practice, however, thit is not usually a big deal.
+Even though the assumption is almost always wrong, it does not lead to a lot of pathological behaviour from the test, so we tend to just ignore it.

 .. [#]